dotkernel/dot-mapper/README.md

 ## Select(find) related events

-These are triggered when calling the `find` method of the mapper
+These are triggered when calling the `find` method of the mapper or the `get` method

 #### MapperEvent::EVENT_MAPPER_BEFORE_FIND
 * triggered after calling the mapper's `find` method.
 It is triggered before the query is run.
 It allows you to change the query at runtime or add find options.
 The parameters carried by this event are